letigsainz/Spotify-discover/README.md

 ```
 The SECRET_KEY is used by flask to keep data safe (encryption).
 You must set the secret key in order to use session in flask.

 Create a secret key using the following command.
-Copy the resulting string into your .env file.
+Copy the resulting string into the SECRET_KEY variable in your .env file.
 ```
 $ python -c 'import os; print(os.urandom(16))'